Knightwalker/EducationV2/02-my-guides/Kubernetes.md

           image: knightwalker/posts:0.0.1
 ```

-Now you can proceed to creating a deployment
+Then creating a deployment
 - run `kubectl apply -f posts-depl.yaml` to create a deployment.
 - run `kubectl get deployment posts-depl` to display status of the posts-depl deployment.
 - run `kubectl get deployments` to display status of all deployments.

-Updating the Image Used By a Deployment
+**Step 3:** Updating the Image Used By a Deployment
 - Method 1
     - Make a change in your project code
     - Rebuild the image, specifying a new image version